parijatmishra/parijatmishra.github.io/_posts/2021-03-30-what-i-learnt-from-ctos-business.md

 to improve customer satisfaction.
 While a few initiatives were taken up by our customers and we worked with them to implement them, several did not.

-The best reasons would be (a) we need to do this other thing first to be able to do what you suggest, and we are working on it; (b) the benefits of this does not outweigh the cost or risk to us.
-These are well thought out reasons and I am glad our customers are making decisions that are right for their business.
+The best reasons I've heard would be: (a) we need to do this other thing first to be able to do what you suggest, and we are working on it; (b) the benefits of this does not outweigh the cost or risk to us.
+These are well thought out reasons and I am glad many of our customers are making decisions that are right for their business.
+However, quite frequently, while our customer stakeholders agreed that our proposal made sense and should be done immediately, they were unable to do so.

 {% include figure.html url='https://upload.wikimedia.org/wikipedia/commons/thumb/3/3b/Redtrafficlight.svg/256px-Redtrafficlight.svg.png' description='Red Traffic Light.
 Unknown author, CC0, via Wikimedia Commons' %}

-However, quite frequently, while our customer stakeholders agreed that our proposal made sense and should be done immediately, they were unable to do so.
 I'd find senior technologists, including CTOs, say to us, "This is a good idea.
 We'd like to do it, but...".
 The reasons given were specific to the situation but generally fell into the following buckets: